Sereyvidya/OFS/README.md

 if everything goes well you can proceed to the next step

 ### Access OFS website
-from your preferred internet browser go to http://localhost:3000/
+from your preferred internet browser go to http://localhost:3000/home for the main site

+to access the admin page go to http://localhost:3000/admin and log in with the following credentials:
+Username: alice.smith@ofs.com
+Password: Password123$